 Now, Jeff Bezos and Amazon have recently shed some light on how candidates for “Amazon’s Choice” are picked.
 This certainly gives budding entrepreneurs a glimmer of hope that they too can be featured on Amazon’s Choice.
 Let’s have a look.

-You may have tried to click on the Amazon’s Choice label to learn more about it.
-But lo and behold amazon gives you a one-line definition that doesn’t do anything to clear up the confusion: “a feature that helps Amazon customers save time and effort when searching for common, everyday items and suggests highly-rated, well-priced products with Prime shipping.”
+Amazon’s Choice gives you a one-line definition that doesn’t do anything to clear up the confusion: “a feature that helps Amazon customers save time and effort when searching for common, everyday items and suggests highly-rated, well-priced products with Prime shipping.”

-A more helpful description is given by no less than an Amazon insider: Amazon’s Choice began in 2015 and is intended to help customers narrow down their choices by showcasing well-priced, popular products with a high rating.
+A more helpful description is given by a Amazon insider: Amazon’s Choice began in 2015 and is intended to help customers narrow down their choices by showcasing well-priced, popular products with a high rating.

 Man versus Machine

-But after seeing this description, the how aspect of it is still not very clear.
+But even if we know the what, the how aspect of Amazon’s Choice is still not very clear.
 Are the products displayed with the Amazon’s Choice label chosen by humans or software?
 This is a very important question as it affects the trust factor that’s so crucial in making a purchase.

-If you’re thinking of buying an Amazon’s Choice label the answer is no, you can’t.
-The Amazon’s Choice feature is not available for purchase or by request, but solely granted on the basis of rating and eligibility of the items for sale.
+Even more intriguing, the Amazon’s Choice label feature is not available for purchase or by request; it is solely granted on the basis of rating and eligibility of the items for sale.

 - Low Return Rate.
 This factor requires that return rate of the product be lower than 38 percent compared to other products of similar design, quality and purpose